KNowledgeOnWebScale/walder/README.md

 * <http://localhost:3000/music/{musician}> - Returns a list of bands a given musician has written a song for.
 For example, <http://localhost:3000/music/John%20Lennon> returns a list of bands John Lennon has written a song for.
-* <http://localhost:3000/artist/{artist}?writer={name}> - Returns a list of a given artist's songs selecting only those written by a specific person identified by name.
+* <http://localhost:3000/artist/{artist}?writer={name}> - Returns a list of a given artist's songs selecting those written by a specific person identified by name.
 For example, <http://localhost:3000/artist/David%20Bowie?writer=John%20Lennon> returns a list of a given artist's songs written by a specific person.
 * <http://localhost:3000/music/{artist}/postprocessed> - Returns a list of songs by a given artist that have 'star' in the title, using pipe modules.
 For example, <http://localhost:3000/music/David%20Bowie/postprocessed> returns a list of songs by David Bowie that